 The way people share has changed a lot.
 They don’t just share updates, they now share experiences.
 This has led to a growth innovation in media content – Virtual reality, 360 videos, live videos, etc. Facebook, being a pioneer of the social networking sector, has its already set its hands on these innovations.

-Facebook being one of the biggest competitor of Snapchat has been seen copying its features and including them in its family of applications.
+Facebook, being one of the biggest competitors of Snapchat, has been seen copying its features and including them in its family of applications.
 Many Facebook applications like Instagram, Whatsapp, Messenger, and even Facebook now have features similar to that of Snapchat.
 This has started a war – Snapchat vs Facebook.

 Snapchat vs Facebook